fabicl4/fullstackopen/part4/blog-list/README.md

 4.17
     Remenber that blogs can be deleted, but with the current code, if one blog is added to the user blogs, it cannot be deleted from the array.

+4.22
+    request.user represent the User object!

+4.23
+    Token changes are only asked to the post and delete operation, not update.
+    In a real case, this changes should also be done!